DGoodman91/docker-quick-ref/README.md

 CMD ["node", "src/index.js"]
 ```

 A big efficiency is to copy the package.json & yarn.lock files first (and hence in a separate layer), then install the deps, then copy the rest of the app files.
 This means the *yarn install* layer will **only** be rebuilt if there's a change to the two relevant files.
+The same applies to e.g. pom.xml files in a Maven project.

 ```docker
 FROM node:12-alpine